Long-Py/Long-Py.github.io/_posts/2019-08-20-Leetcode-array-118-Easy.md

 Topics: **Array**

-Given a non-negative integer _numRows_, generate the first _numRows_ of Pascal's triangle.
+Given a non-negative integer *numRows*, generate the first *numRow* of Pascal's triangle.

 **Example:**